Advanced search

 6.5 Nature and contents of container

-4 ml and 8 ml clear glass ampoules packed in boxes of 10, 50 or 100 ampoules.
+Glass ampoule containing 4 ml or 8 ml of concentrate for solution for infusion.
+Each pack contains 10, 50 or 100 ampoules.

 6.6 Special precautions for disposal and other handling

-- This product should be visually inspected prior to administration.
+This product should be visually inspected prior to administration.
 Only a clear, colourless or slightly yellowish solution, free of particles or precipitates should be used.
-The ampoules with a pink color or darker than pale yellow, or containing a precipitate should not be administered
+The ampoules with a pink colour or darker than pale yellow, or containing a precipitate should not be administered.

 7. Marketing authorisation holder